me11203sci/wiki-application-for-tunes/README.md

     |5|Complex||
     |8|Large feature||
     |13+|Too large||
-1. Assign yourself if you intend to work on the issue; otherwise leave it unassigned for triage.
+1. Assign the issue to yourself if you intend to work on the issue; otherwise leave it unassigned for triage.

+> [!NOTE]
+> It may be nessessary to take a large issue and repeat the issue creation process until it is broken up into more managable tasks.

 After this, proceed to create a local working branch title composed of the your last name (lowercase) and a brief description of the issue you are working on (in [Pascal Case](https://wiki.c2.com/?PascalCase)), for example `dennison/SpotifyAPISearch`.
 ### Code Style Guide
 Programming paradigm.
+Textual uses OOP, otherwise we will try to use FP or DOP.

 Adherence to design patterns.

+mypy. type enforcement.

 Formatting using Black.

 flake8. pylint.

+testing and documentation.
 ### Commit Style Guide
 For this project, we have attempted to follow the [guidance](https://cbea.ms/git-commit/) outlined by [cbeams](https://cbea.ms/author/cbeams/), which can be summarized in the following 7 rules:
 1. Separate subject from body with a blank line.